 Out of the pit

-Most early Anasazi were cave dwellers.
+Most early Ancestral Puebloans were cave dwellers.
 The advent of the pithouse brought them out into the open, though they still lived largely in the earth.
 As early as A.D.
-350, but aggressively from around 700-750, the Anasazi began to build above-ground structures of mud (jacal or adobe) and stone.
+350, but aggressively from around 700-750, the Ancient Ones began to build above-ground structures of mud (jacal or adobe) and stone.
 They gradually raised the floor to ground level.
 The transition wasn’t immediate, however.
 Many masonry structures still had sunken floors.

 In time they made an even greater transition, to the mesa tops.
 Some of the most haunting and thought-provoking ruins lie above the canyons on gently sloping islands of land dotted with cedar and piñon.

 In some regions, like Kayenta, they never gave up the pithouse altogether.
 In most, however, above-ground masonry buildings ultimately became the standard that lasted to the end of the 13th century.

 More about above-ground structures

 Cliff Dwellers building styles varied with time, the availability of materials, the urgency of the construction project and the skill of the builder.
 As the Ancient Ones began to build from the ground up, they may have started with jacal before they moved into pure masonry building techniques.
 In what looks like a natural evolution from pithouse construction, loosely spaced wooden stakes or poles were plastered with mud to make walls.
 As jacal construction evolved, stone slabs were placed around the base, and courses of stone were laid up around the outside.
 The next logical step was to build exclusively with stone.